Nikola Bartůňková: 2021–24: Tour debut, six months anti-doping ban

-2025: Comeback, top 200-debut
+2025: WTA 500 semifinal & 125 final

-Bartůňková played first matches after end of her hiatus in January in Oslo, reaching semifinal at W15 event where she lost to Anouck Vrancken Peeters.

-At her second event at W35 in Sunderland, Bartůňková claimed her fourth career title.
-Bartůňková reached another final just week after at W35 event in Glasgow.

-In July, Bartůňková qualified for Ladies Open Hechingen and beat two former top-100 players, María Lourdes Carlé and Julia Grabher, en route to her first W75 title.
+In January, Bartůňková played first matches after end of her hiatus in Oslo, reaching semifinal at W15 event where she lost to Anouck Vrancken Peeters.
+At her second event at the W35 in Sunderland, she claimed her fourth career title.
+Bartůňková reached another final just a week after the W35 event in Glasgow.
+In July, she qualified for the Ladies Open Hechingen and beat two former top-100 players, María Lourdes Carlé and Julia Grabher, en route to her first W75 title.
+In September, Bartůňková was awarded a wildcard into Guadalajara 125 Open, where she lost to eventual finalist Panna Udvardy in the second round.

-In September, Bartůňková was awarded a wildcard entry into Guadalajara 125 Open, where she lost to eventual finalist Panna Udvardy in the second round.
-The next week, she received another wildcard entry in Guadalajara, this time at WTA 500 event Guadalajara Open Akron, and scored her second career WTA main-draw win over Nicole Fossa Huergo.
-She defeated fellow Czech player Darja Viďmanová in straight sets to reach her maiden WTA Tour quarterfinal, where she overcame defending champion Magdalena Fręch.
-Her run was ended in the semifinals by eventual champion Iva Jovic in three sets.
-As result she moved up 80 places in the rankings to enter the top-200 for the first time at world No. 144.
+The following week, she received another wildcard entry, this time at the WTA 500 Guadalajara Open, and scored her second and third WTA Tour main-draw wins over Nicole Fossa Huergo and fellow Czech player Darja Viďmanová in straight sets to reach her maiden tour quarterfinal, where she overcame defending champion Magdalena Fręch.
+Her run was ended in the semifinals by eventual champion, Iva Jovic, in three sets.
+As a result, she moved up more than 80 places in the rankings to enter the top 200 for the first time at world No. 144, on 15 September 2025.

+In October, Bartůňková reached her first WTA 125 final at the Samsun Open but lost to second seed Kaja Juvan.

+Bartůňková received a wildcard to the WTA 500 Pan Pacific Open in Tokyo but lost to local wildcard Wakana Sonobe.
+The following week, she lost in the opening round in Chennai, after losing to eventual finalist Kimberly Birrell, in three sets.

+In November, Bartůňková received her first nomination for the national team in the 2025 Billie Jean King Cup and helped her team to win Group D. The Czech teenager defeated Yuliana Lizarazo from Colombia, but lost to Petra Marčinko from Croatia.